hassothea/KFC-Procedure/README.md

 ## &#128214; Documentation

-The documentation and explanation of all the aggregation methods are available on my webpage as listed below:
+The documentation and explanation of the methods are available on my webpage as listed below:

 - `KFCReg` : see [KFCReg.html](https://hassothea.github.io/files/KernelAggReg/KFCReg.html).